TilakJannu/kasparro-ai-agentic-content-generation-system-Tilak-Mahesh-Jannu/docs/projectdocumentation.md

 Write final JSON files

-The orchestrator contains no business logic, ensuring agents remain reusable and independently testable.
+The orchestrator is intentionally thin and transparent.

 9. Testing Strategy

-Testing is performed at the component level, not via end-to-end mocks.
+Testing is performed at the component level:

-Logic blocks are tested in isolation for correctness and determinism
+Logic blocks are tested independently

-Template assembly is tested for required-field enforcement
+Template assembly is tested for contract enforcement

-Validation agent is tested for acceptance and rejection cases
+Output validation is tested for acceptance and rejection cases

-This approach ensures correctness while avoiding unnecessary complexity.
+This ensures correctness without unnecessary complexity.

-10. Extensibility & Maintainability
+10. Extensibility

 The system is designed to scale naturally: